 Once we had acquired 25 companies, and had succeeded beyond even our most aggressive strategic plan, we knew the growth would continue.
 We had to do some real soul searching about who we were and where we wanted to be in 10 years.
 We abhorred bureaucracy, but how do you hold together a company of 4,000 people doing business on 5 continents without it?
 The answer is you don’t.

 So we broke the company up into portfolios.
 Each portfolio follows our values, but other than that, they function independently.
 This contrarian approach set us up for growth.

 … we closed a record 32 acquisitions.

 Our acquisitions saw significant growth in their first-years post acquisition.
 At the same time some of our portfolios had successful launches into software, longevity, and innovative communications platforms.

 We were now a diverse group of more than 120 companies with holdings in Australia, Bermuda, Canada, Costa Rica, Denmark, England, France, Germany, Ireland, Luxembourg, Malta, New Zealand, the Netherlands, the Philippines, and the United States.
 While the portfolios operated independently, our ability to identify and hire great leaders, our robust leadership training program, and our continued commitment to our unique corporate culture ensured success across the portfolios.

 … we faced many adversities.
 We were forced to fight unjust charges against our founder from a politically-motivated insurance regulator, as well as defamatory media reports, and rapid and unforeseen changes in insurance regulation.
 Some of Global Growth’s insurance companies were forced into rehabilitation.

 To manage these challenges consistent with our core values of “first who, then what,” we brought on new Chairman George A. Vandeman, new Chief Financial Officer, Sanjeev Kumar, and new Executive Vice President, Anya Goldin.
-Bridgett Hurley, who has worked among our companies since 1998, was named chief development officer.
+Bridgett Hurley, who has worked among our companies since 1998, was named Chief Development Officer.
 We renamed the group Global Growth.

 … we expect to close $300 million in EBITDA across all of our companies.